textcreationpartnership/A01752/README.md

 ##Content Summary##

 #####Front#####
-An ansvver to the deuillish detection of Stephane Gardiner, Bishoppe of Wynchester published to the
+¶ In the viii. leafe i. page and xiiii. line: for ſtaine mne, reade, ſame mine.
+1. To the Reader.

+1. The Prologue.

 #####Body#####

+1. Wincheſters text.

-1. ¶An anſwere cōcerneing the knowledge of The ſēſes, and a declaracion of al the. xii.
+    _ ¶An anſwere cōcerneing the knowledge of The ſēſes, and a declaracion of al the. xii.
 Articles of the fayth, whyche euerie true Chriſtian man muſte beleue in herte and Confeſſe wyth moUth.

-    _ ❧ The fyrſt foundacion.
+      * ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.
+      * ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
+      * ❧ The threde foundacion. i.
 Peter. v.

-1. ❧ The reſoluſion of certen doubtes contained in Wincheſters booke

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ¶ A declaracion of the true churche, what, ſorte of people haue bene the ſame church euen from the beginninge.

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ❧ The vtteringe of the popeyſhe Sophiſmes.

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ¶ Of the wordes and the meaneinge, wherin the meaneinge of Chriſte is declared at large by the manifolde circumſtances and certaine other thinges, towcheing the occaſion offered.

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ❧ The anſweare to Doctoure Damaſcen, whom Wyncheſter rehearſeth in greke.

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ❧ The foundation whereupon oure fayth is grounded.

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ❧ Of contrarietie and cōtradiction.

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. Of the worde inſtituciō, and how that the papiſtes do make Chriſte to haue a bodie Imaginatyue or phantaſtical.

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ❧ Of the quotidian miracles wherin i•… opened Eſcam ſe dedit.

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ¶ The playne openyng of this text, Do this in the remembraunce of me, and other textes of the ſcripture.

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. The cōplaint of God againſt Idolatours

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ❧ An anſwere to the principal pointes that follow after the doctours in the biſhop of wincheſters boke.

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ❧ Of the worde ſacrament,

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ❧ Of the name breade.

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ❧ The church and elders.

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ❧ To the gouernours of the people.

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ❧ To the biſhoppes.

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ❧ Of thys name Maſſe, and of the diriuation of the ſame.

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ❧ Of theues that ſte•e awaye the fode of the ſoule.

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ❧ Of the pure ſacrifice of Malachie the prophete.

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ❧ An anſwere to diuers queſtions

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ❧ The determinaciō of the doctoures of the greate vniuerſitie of Paris againſt the miniſtracion of the ſacrament in boeth the kyndes.

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.

-1. ❧ The ceremoneis (wherof the popeiſh religion ſtandeth) the byſhop calleth nothynge, and yet lyke Farthynge, they all ioyned togither make vp the heape.

-    _ ❧ The fyrſt foundacion.

-    _ ❧ The ſeconde foundacion.

-    _ ❧ The threde foundacion. i.
-Peter. v.
+    _ ❧ The reſoluſion of certen doubtes contained in Wincheſters booke

+    _ ¶ A declaracion of the true churche, what, ſorte of people haue bene the ſame church euen from the beginninge.

+    _ ❧ The vtteringe of the popeyſhe Sophiſmes.

+    _ ¶ Of the wordes and the meaneinge, wherin the meaneinge of Chriſte is declared at large by the manifolde circumſtances and certaine other thinges, towcheing the occaſion offered.

+    _ ❧ The anſweare to Doctoure Damaſcen, whom Wyncheſter rehearſeth in greke.

+    _ ❧ The foundation whereupon oure fayth is grounded.

+    _ ❧ Of contrarietie and cōtradiction.

+    _ Of the worde inſtituciō, and how that the papiſtes do make Chriſte to haue a bodie Imaginatyue or phantaſtical.

+    _ ❧ Of the quotidian miracles wherin i•… opened Eſcam ſe dedit.

+    _ ¶ The playne openyng of this text, Do this in the remembraunce of me, and other textes of the ſcripture.

+    _ The cōplaint of God againſt Idolatours

+    _ ❧ An anſwere to the principal pointes that follow after the doctours in the biſhop of wincheſters boke.

+    _ ❧ Of the worde ſacrament,

+    _ ❧ Of the name breade.

+    _ ❧ The church and elders.

+    _ ❧ To the gouernours of the people.

+    _ ❧ To the biſhoppes.

+    _ ❧ Of thys name Maſſe, and of the diriuation of the ſame.

+    _ ❧ Of theues that ſte•e awaye the fode of the ſoule.

+    _ ❧ Of the pure ſacrifice of Malachie the prophete.

+    _ ❧ An anſwere to diuers queſtions

+    _ ❧ The determinaciō of the doctoures of the greate vniuerſitie of Paris againſt the miniſtracion of the ſacrament in boeth the kyndes.

+    _ ❧ The ceremoneis (wherof the popeiſh religion ſtandeth) the byſhop calleth nothynge, and yet lyke Farthynge, they all ioyned togither make vp the heape.

 #####Back#####

-An ansvver to the deuillish detection of Stephane Gardiner, Bishoppe of Wynchester published to the **Types of content**
+1. The Table.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!